 I am a student at the University of Texas at Austin where I study International Relations & Global Studies with a specialization in International Political Economy.
 My second major is French.
 For the past four years, I have tutored students in preparation for Advancement Placement exams as well as exams for the International Baccalaureate program.
 Although foreign languages are a passion of mine, I enjoy tutoring students in a variety of subjects to teach them how to learn and think critically.
 The most valuable aspect of tutoring, in my opinion, is learning just as much as you teach.

-University of Texas at Austin - Bachelor of Arts, International Relations & Global Studies, French
+Undergraduate Degree: The University of Texas at Austin - Bachelor in Arts, International Relations & Global Studies, French

 AP US Government

 I believe a Socratic style is the best approach, whereby the student is actively engaging and speaking a lot more than I am.
 I like for students to make mistakes so they learn from them.
 Additionally, I find it most helpful to work with students using real-world examples depending on the topic.

 What might you do in a typical first session with a student?

 I ask students what they need help with and what their goals are for the given course.

 How can you help a student become an independent learner?

 I can help a student become an independent learner by allowing the student to find his or her own mistakes through trial and error.